 HOUSEHOLD INFORMATION

 Write down phone numbers and email addresses for everyone in your household and other contacts including extended family, friends, neighbors or coworkers.
 This information will help you reconnect with others even if you don’t have your mobile device with you or if the battery runs down.
+If you have a household member who is deaf or hard of hearing, or who has a speech disability and uses traditional or video relay service (VRS), include information on how to connect through relay services on a landline phone, mobile device or computer.

 OUT-OF-TOWN CONTACT

 Identify someone outside of your community or state who can act as a central point of contact to help your household reconnect.
-In a disaster, it may be easier to make a long-distance phone call because local phone lines can be overwhelmed or impaired.
+In a disaster, it may be easier to make a longdistance phone call because local phone lines can be overwhelmed or impaired.

 SCHOOL, CHILDCARE, CAREGIVER AND WORKPLACE EMERGENCY PLANS